quire-io/guide/_docs/mobile-01-navigation.md

 When you access My Tasks for the first time, we will group the My Tasks by **Date** as default.
 You can have a clear view of which tasks are already overdue and what shall be done next.

-Feel free to change the filter by tapping on the **filter** icon at the top right corner.
+Feel free to change the filter by tapping on the **filter** icon at the upper right corner.

 ![mobile app my tasks tab]({{ site.url }}{{ site.baseurl }}/assets/images/mobile-app-navigation/mobile_my_tasks.png)